Proof Key for Code Exchange Overview

 For Web applications, these safeguards are usually in place.
 They may not be, however, for mobile applications.
 In such environments, an attacker may be able to obtain the client ID and secret used by the app when it authenticates itself to the OAuth server's token endpoint.
 Also, the redirection may use a custom scheme that is not confidential and may be possible for an attacker to also register to handle.
 This situation is shown in the following figure:

-This danger can be mitigated though using Proof Key for Code Exchange (PKCE), or "pixie" as it is commonly referred to, which is defined in RFC 7636.
+This vulnerability can be mitigated by using Proof Key for Code Exchange (PKCE), or "pixie" as it is commonly referred to, which is defined in RFC 7636.

 Explanation of PKCE